Learn Swift for C++ Developers

 Assignment

-is used to define a variable that allows mutation.
+In Swift, var is used to define a variable that allows mutation.
 The type annotation in Swift is often optional.
-The Swift example below could be written with the type annotation as var count: Int = 0
+The Swift example below could be written with the type annotation as var count: Int = 0.

 // Swift